-Instead of sending your visitors away to a 3rd-party survey site, you can embed survey blocks on your landing page to control the experience.
+Instead of sending your visitors away to a third-party survey site, you can embed survey blocks on your landing page to control the experience.

-In addition to surveys, you can have some fun and tune your landing page into a quiz.
+In addition to surveys, you can have some fun and turn your landing page into a quiz.
 People love quizzes, especially if they are specific to your brand.

 Our intuitive landing page builder helps transform people of all skill levels into professional designers.
-With drag and drop functionality, you can build all types of landing pages.
+With drag and drop functionality, you can build all types of landing pages quickly and easily.
 Check out this landing page demonstration video.

-Editor's note: This post was originally published in 2017 and has been updated with new examples and tips.
+Editor's note: This post was originally published in 2017 and has been updated with new landing page tips and examples.